AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/question-generation.md

    ![](assets/question-generation-6.png)

 1. Locate the downloads folder in your browser and select the file.
-This may look different depending on your browser.
+This may look different depending on the browser you use.

    ![](assets/question-generation-7.png)